-I’m staring a renovation project and am not sure if there are hazardous materials present, what should I do?
+I’m starting a renovation project and am not sure if there are hazardous materials present, what should I do?

 Is it safe to have any asbestos in my home?

 Generally yes, but it depends on the condition and if the material is undisturbed/contained, if the material is damaged or exposed then in some cases simply touching the building material can cause the fibres to suspend in the air.
 We are happy to answer questions and provide free information and pricing for your asbestos removal.

 I have started my renovation project and have found asbestos?

 Always have the building materials tested prior to disturbance.
 If you encounter new materials stop work and until they can be assessed.
 A qualified professional will survey the work area for potential asbestos containing material and have samples analysed for asbestos, lead, or other materials at an accredited lab.
 The hazmat survey and report are required before work can start.

 Asbestos cannot harm me because of my age and the long latency period before it can be harmful?

 Asbestos fibres can remain in the area if not properly decontaminated, potentially exposing anyone who may enter the area for long periods after.

 My home was built after 1990 so there is no risk of exposure?

 Occasionally asbestos containing materials have been found in structures built after 1990 and ideally we would recommend a survey for buildings built before 2000, but if your home or business was built before Dec 31 1990 it is a requirement to have a survey completed before work begins.
 If you suspect asbestos containing materials to be present in your post 1990 constructed home please call us to assess and collect samples before any work begins.

 I’m only moving my home and only require a survey of the basement can you assist?